Analyticity for classical gasses via recursion: Acknowledgements

 \section{Acknowledgements}

-We thank Tyler Helmuth, Sabine Jansen, Steffen Betsch, and G{\"u}nter Last for many helpful comments on a draft of this paper.
+We thank Tyler Helmuth, Sabine Jansen, Steffen Betsch, G{\"u}nter Last, and the anonymous referees for many helpful comments on the paper.
+MM supported in part by NSF grant DMS-2137623.
 WP supported in part by NSF grants DMS-1847451 and CCF-1934915.